 See also.
-Video Format Selection for WMV, Video Format Selection for FLV, Working with video files.
+Video Format Selection for WMV, Video Format Selection for FLV, Video Format Selection for MPEG-4 and 3GP, Working with video files.

 5.14.3 Video Format Selection for WMV (VideoPro and Developer Editions only)

 After you select WMV from the "File type (container)" list, the video format for this file type is set on the Video tab of the Format Selection dialog.
 The Format Selection dialog with an active Video tab and the WMV file type selected looks like the following: